-Section 2.3 Here is the plan service area for Wellcare No Premium (HMO)
+Section 2.2 Here is the plan service area for Wellcare Specialty No Premium (HMO C-SNP)

-Although Medicare is a Federal program, our plan is available only to individuals who live in our plan service area.
+Our plan is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in Arizona: Maricopa, Pima, Pinal, and Yavapai.
+Our service area includes these counties in Arizona: Maricopa, Pima, and Pinal.

-If you plan to move out of the service area, please contact Member Services (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, you cannot remain a member of this plan.
+Please contact Member Services to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.